Westagger/OpenSnitch-Pro/README.md

 1. Open an issue on [GitHub](https://github.com/Westagger/OpenSnitch-Pro/issues)
 2. Include your browser version and userscript manager
 3. Provide steps to reproduce the issue

-## License

-MIT License - Feel free to modify and distribute with attribution.

 ## Contributing